 <<You can see my video HERE by the way >>

-I could not believe it!
-The video is a bit over edited as Twitter and Instagram allow only 30 seconds long videos-so I hope my experiment explanation makes sense to you with so many parts being cut-and we had to make the cut to fit in the time.
-But it’s finally there and I could not be any more excited and pleased with the end product.
+The video is a bit over edited as Twitter and Instagram allow only for 30 seconds long videos-so I hope my experiment explanation makes sense to you with so many parts being cut.
+But aside this, the video is finally live and I could not be any more excited and pleased with the result.